Working after retirement

 - Work in a classified position except, under certain circumstances, as a teacher’s aide.

 - Earn more than the annual postretirement earnings limit without affecting your CalSTRS retirement benefit.

-- Earn any pay without affecting your retirement benefit if you return to work before a 180 calendar day separation from service.
+- Earn any pay without affecting your retirement benefit if you return to work before the 180-calendar day separation-from-service requirement is met.